Skip to main content

 Work out what you need to claim expenses

-You can claim travel expenses for the day of the hearing if you use public transport or travel by car.
+If you are going to a hearing in person, you can claim travel expenses for the day of the hearing if you use public transport or travel by car.
 You can also claim for a meal if you are away for more than five hours.
 If you have to take time off work, you may also be able to claim expenses for loss of earnings.
 And if you have had to pay a carer or childminder you can claim expenses up to the National Minimum Wage for the time you have been away.

 The tribunal clerk will help you fill in a claim form when you go to the hearing.
 Make sure you take receipts for your travel and lunch.
 If you have lost earnings, make sure you have a letter from your employer confirming this.
+Contact the tribunal before the hearing if you need help.

 Make notes of all the things you want to say on the day

 This is really useful and also stops the hearing or the preparation from getting too stressful.
-Every time you think of something the DWP got wrong, make a quick note of it.
+Every time you think of something the Jobcentre got wrong, make a quick note of it.
 Remember to take these notes with you to the hearing so that you can tick them off as you say them.
 Be prepared to answer the judge’s questions first – you won’t necessarily get to say everything you want to say in order.
 But you should be asked if you want to add anything at the end.

 Your hearing might be postponed or delayed